Memories of John by Dale Foss

 John Hugelen was a musician from Forest City, Iowa who played Cajun accordion and fiddle.
 Whether on stage playing and singing with the Cajun Hot Soles or sitting in at a jam, his presence meant that something special was about to happen.
 He and his wife Sandy were regulars at Cajun Weekend at Folklore Village in Wisconsin and Cajun & Creole Week at Augusta Heritage Center in West Virginia.
 There they forged friendships with folks from all over the country.
 John Hugelen passed away on December 31, 2009 from cancer.

 What is the John Hugelen Cajun Music Scholarship?

 Shortly after John's passing, a group of friends were looking for a way to commemorate him and his love for Cajun music.
 It was decided that a scholarship to the music camps that John and his wife Sandy attended regularly would give aspiring Cajun musicians a unique immersion in Cajun music and culture.
 John loved to share his songs and music with others.
 We believe that through these scholarships that sharing continues.

 How are these scholarships funded?

 The generous donations of the family and friends of John Hugelen fund these scholarships.
-In addition, each October a benefit dance is held in Saint Paul.
+In addition, each fall a benefit dance is held in Minneapolis.
 The John Hugelen Cajun Music Scholarship Fund Committee is part of the Krewe de Walleye, a non-profit organization formed to promote Cajun, Creole and zydeco music and dance in the Upper Midwest.